plainkit/.github/profile/README.md

 # Plain

-Type-safe HTML component library for Go with compile-time validation and zero runtime overhead.
+Type‑safe HTML for Go.
+Server‑first, hypermedia by default, htmx as an optional extension.
+Compile‑time validation, zero hydration, no client runtime.

 ## What is Plain?

 Plain generates HTML using pure Go functions instead of template engines.
-Each HTML element is represented by a function that accepts typed arguments, providing compile-time safety and IDE autocomplete support.
+Each element is a typed function with compile‑time validation and IDE autocomplete.
+You build pages from links and forms, keep state on the server, and add interactivity progressively (e.g., with htmx) — no SSR/hydration/SPA machinery.

 ```go
 // This compiles and works